Beginner’s Guide to Backcountry Skiing in Gaspésie

 The region is famous for exceptional snow conditions, pristine snow corridors, vertical drops of up to 550 m and slopes as steep as 45 degrees.
 Backcountry skiing and snowboarding can be enjoyed in various locations:

-- In hybrid ski resorts, which offer both downhill and backcountry skiing (such as Parc régional de Val-d’Irène).
+- In hybrid ski resorts, which offer both downhill and backcountry skiing (Parc régional de Val-d’Irène).

 - In national parks or wildlife reserves (such as Matane and Chic-Chocs wildlife reserves or parc national de la Gaspésie), which offer several sites where you can enjoy backcountry skiing.
-These locations are accessible on your own or with guides from companies such as Chic-Chac or Ski Chic-Chocs.
+These locations are accessible on your own or with guides from companies such Ski Chic-Chocs.

-- In communities that have areas designated for backcountry skiing, in collaboration with the Fédération québécoise de la montagne et de l’escalade (for example, in Maria or Gaspé).
+- In community sites managed by the Fédération québécoise de la montagne et de l’escalade (in Maria or Gaspé).

 To ensure your own safety, before you set off on your backcountry adventure, you need to make sure you are well prepared and have the right gear.